piyushchhabra/corefin/README.md

   src="./docs/imgs/logo.png">
 </h1>
 <p align="center">
-  <i>The world's first source available lending platform</i>
+  <i>The world's open source available lending platform</i>
 </p>

-Corefin is the world's first source available lending platform.
+Corefin is the world's first open source lending platform.
 It allows you to deeply customize this software for your company's needs.
 It uses the Actual/365 method for calculating interest.
 See information from the [CFPB](https://www.consumerfinance.gov/rules-policy/regulations/1030/7/).